Combining Forecasts under Structural Breaks Using Graphical LASSO: RD-FGL for Forecast Errors

-The smoothing function $\psi(\cdot)$ in \eqref{eq2} can be LASSO ($\psi=\sum_{l,q}\abs{\cdot}$), Group LASSO ($\psi=\sum_{q}\norm{\cdot_q}_2$), Ridge ($\psi=\sum_{l,q}(\cdot_{lq})^{2}$), Max norm penalty ($\psi=\sum_{q}\max_{l}\abs{\cdot_{lq}}$).
+The smoothing function $\psi(\cdot)$ in \eqref{eq2} can be LASSO ($\psi=\sum_{l,q}\abs{\cdot}$), Group LASSO ($\psi=\sum_{q}\norm{\cdot_q}_2$), or Ridge ($\psi=\sum_{l,q}(\cdot_{lq})^{2}$).
 LASSO penalty encourages small changes in the precision matrix over time: when the $lq$-th element changes at two consecutive times, the penalty forces the rest of the elements of the precision to remain the same.
 Group LASSO penalty allows the entire graph to restructure at some time points.
 This penalty is useful for anomaly detection, since it can identify structural changes in the network structure.
 Ridge penalty allows the network to change smoothly over time.
 This penalty is less strict than the LASSO penalty: instead of encouraging the graphs to be exactly the same, it allows smooth transitions.
-For max-norm penalty, if an element of the precision matrix changes by $\epsilon$ in regime $i$, then other elements are allowed to change by up to $\epsilon$ without any additional penalty.
-This penalty allows to capture changes in the clusters of forecast errors, whereas keeping the rest of the network unchanged.
 In our empirical application we use Ridge penalty to accommodate smooth transitions of precision over time.

-To estimate \eqref{eq2} we use the alternating direction method of multipliers (ADMM) algorithm described in details in Supplementary Appendix \ref{appendixA}.
+To estimate \eqref{eq2} we use the ADMM algorithm described in details in Supplementary Appendix \ref{appendix_admm}.
 Once $\bTheta_{\varepsilon,i}$ is estimated, we combine estimated factors, loadings and precision matrix of the idiosyncratic components using Sherman-Morrison-Woodbury formula to estimate the final precision matrix of forecast errors and use it to compute optimal forecast combination weights.
-We call the aforementioned procedure Regime Dependent Factor GLASSO (RD-Factor GLASSO) and summarize it in Algorithm \ref{alg3}.
+We call the aforementioned procedure RD-FGL and summarize it in Algorithm \ref{alg3}.

-We develop a scalable implementation of \eqref{eq2} for the RD-Factor GLASSO in Algorithm \ref{alg3} through ADMM, which is extensively discussed in Supplementary Appendix B.
+We develop a scalable implementation of \eqref{eq2} for the RD-FGL in Algorithm \ref{alg3} through ADMM, which is extensively discussed in Supplementary Appendix \ref{appendix_admm}.
+ADMM is a distributed convex optimization approach (\cite{BoydProximalAlgorithms}) that allows us to split the optimization problem in \eqref{eq2} into a series of subproblems.
+As pointed out in \cite{tvgl}, the scalability of ADMM comes from the improved runtime: to estimate a $p \times p$ matrix, the cost per iteration of ADMM is $\mathcal{O}(p^3)$ (which is the cost of an eigendecomposition of the $\bTheta$ step in Supplemental Appendix \ref{appendix_admm}).
+In contrast, the runtime of general interior-point methods is $\mathcal{O}(p^6)$ (\cite{mohan2014node}).